Allister Surette: Université Sainte-Anne

 In 2003, Surette became vice-president of Development and Partnerships of Université Sainte-Anne.

 In November 2010, Surette was named president and Vice-Chancellor of Université Sainte-Anne.
 He took office as president on July 1, 2011.

 In October 2019, Surette was appointed Chair of the Association of Atlantic Universities, an advocacy organization working on behalf of the region's 16 universities.

 During Surette's tenure, the university achieved a record full-time student population of 540 students for the 2019–2020 academic year, exceeding the previous record of 481 students in 2008.

 During the third term of Surette's presidency at Sainte-Anne, in 2022, the faculty union engaged in a strike that was the longest university strike in Nova Scotia's history and one of the longest in Canadian history.

 In September 2023, a student campaign, SA Change Now, posted anonymous survivors' and victims' accounts of sexual harassment, assault, and rape at Sainte-Anne on a website and on its Instagram account.
 The campaign called on the university to acknowledge rape culture, apologize to its victims, and promise to enact the campaign's five suggested reforms.

 Surette ended his mandate as President and Vice-Chancellor of Sainte-Anne, on June 30, 2024.

 Senate

 On December 19, 2024, he was summoned to the Senate of Canada by Governor General Mary Simon, on the advice of prime minister Justin Trudeau.
 On February 12, 2025, Surette announced that he had joined the Independent Senators Group.
+He was the chair of the Canadian Senate Standing Committee on Official Languages in the 45th Canadian Parliament.